 Regarding research topics, both the EU and China have designed topics to address the societal challenges.
 H2020 identified seven priority challenges where targeted investment in research and innovation can have a real impact benefitting the citizen.
 From NSFC, the topics are various from mathematical and Physical Sciences, Chemical Sciences, Life Sciences, Earth Sciences, Engineering and Materials Sciences, Information Sciences, Management Sciences, Health Sciences.
 It is relevant to point out that life and health sciences are one of the key research areas of NSFC.
 Within the general programme, the Department of Life Sciences funds a broad-spectrum of health-related topics including biology, agricultural sciences and basic medicine, which extends to various fields of resources, environment, ecology, population and health.
-The Health Science Department supports basic research on issues related with disease prevention, disease control and disease treatment in China.
+The Health Science Department in China.
 Within the key programme, the Department of Life Science focuses in health research on microbiology; biophysics, biochemistry and molecular biology; biomechanics and tissue engineering; physiology and integrative biology and cell biology.
 The Department of Health Sciences is specialised in chronic disease, remodelling of myocardium, digestive diseases.